maximeraafat/maximeraafat.github.io/_projects/(2) case_studies.md

 name: Case Studies Seminar Talks
 tools: [Academics, Seminar, Interdisciplinary]
 image: https://www.sketchappsources.com/resources/source-image/movie-badges-jurajjurik.png
-description: Presentation material for the Case Studies seminar for CSE students at ETH Zurich.
+description: Presentation material for the Case Studies seminar for CSE students at ETH Zurich
 ---

 # {{ page.name }}
 The aim of this seminar is for students to get industry insight of related fields in the field, as well as improving the students **presentation skills**, when presenting **scientific publications**.
+{:style="text-align: justify"}

-Below you can find the material I created and presented for the seminar.
+> Below you can find the material I created and presented for the seminar.

 <hr>

 <div class="container">